junxit/us-congress-bills-111/bill.md

   >     - **(xxi)** A stepparent of the spouse of the person.
   >     - **(xxii)** A stepsibling of the spouse of the person.
   >     - **(xxiii)** Such other individuals as the Secretary shall specify in regulations for purposes of this subsection.

+## § 1.
+Short title; table of contents

+- **(a)** *Short title* This Act may be cited as the “Caregiver and Veterans Health Services Act of 2009”.
+- **(b)** *Table of contents* The table of contents for this Act is as follows:

+## § 2.
+References to title 38, United States Code

+Except as otherwise expressly provided, whenever in this Act an amendment or repeal is expressed in terms of an amendment to, or repeal of, a section or other provision, the reference shall be considered to be made to a section or other provision of title 38, United States Code.